This light and fluffy strawberry cake is layered with tangy strawberry cream cheese frosting for an ethereal springtime dessert!

 - Eggs – I recommend letting them come to room temperature, which yields a fluffier cake.

-- 1/2 cup canola oil
+- Canola oil

 To make the cake:

-Preheat oven to 350°.
-Lightly grease/spray 2 (or 3) 9-inch round cake pans.
+Prepare.
+Preheat your oven to 350°F. Lightly grease or spray two 9-inch round cake pans.

-To make the frosting:
+To make the frosting and assemble:

-With an electric mixer, beat butter and cream cheese at medium speed until creamy.
-Beat in strawberries.
-Gradually add confectioners’ sugar and beat until smooth.
+Prepare the frosting.
+Use an electric mixer on medium speed to beat the butter and cream cheese until smooth and creamy.
+Beat in the strawberries, then slowly add the confectioners’ sugar, beating until smooth.